FancyFun/lamdata/Review.md

-I like the simplicity of your code
+I like the simplicity of your code.

 The layout of your code it good.

-my one criticism is maybe add more comment.
+my one criticism is maybe add more comments.